-Interruption in online services 23 March 06:00–12:00 More information
+Interruption in online service for recruitment 25 May 02:00–08:00 More information

 Social security coverage for family members

 The term ‘family member’ refers to married spouses and partners who are cohabiting or in a registered partnership.
 Also regarded as family members are children under the age of 18 years (children of one’s own, adopted children or children of one’s spouse or partner if living in the same household).
-Cohabiting partners are regarded as family members if the couple has lived together for at least six months.

 Family members of posted workers from countries that have a social security agreement with Finland

 Family members who move to Finland from a country that has a social security agreement with Finland must usually be considered as living permanently in Finland in order to qualify for Kela benefits.
 Persons who come from a country outside the EU/EEA area must have a residence permit for at least one year.

 According to certain social security agreements, a person who is hired locally to work at a diplomatic mission can choose which country’s social security system he or she wishes to be covered under.
 This choice has no effect on the country under whose social security system the family members are covered.

 The social security agreements usually concern pensions.
 Some social security agreements may contain provisions on individual benefits.
 The social security agreements with China, India and South Korea do not concern Kela benefits at all.